 Specific period of time in which a student is prohibited from enrolling at the institution.
-This sanction can be accompanied by additional criteria which the student must fulfill prior to re-enrollment.
+Ordinarily a student who is suspended will receive a "W" for all his/her courses.
+In compelling circumstances, the committee reserves the right to allow a student's instructor to grant a grade.
+Suspension can be accompanied by additional criteria which the student must fulfill prior to re-enrollment.